-Once you have decided which schools you will apply, you now must decide which application deadline option is best for you.
-Early decision, early action, or regular decision?
+Once you have decided which schools you will apply, you now must decide which application deadline option is best for you: early decision vs early action vs regular decision.
 Here are the options and the good, the bad (and the ugly?) of each.

 Applying to college early decision